 This book aims to lift the curtain on reproducible finance by providing a fully transparent code base for many common financial applications.
 We hope to inspire others to share their code publicly and take part in our journey towards more reproducible research in the future.

 - Students who want to acquire the basic tools required to conduct financial research ranging from undergrad to graduate level.
 The book’s structure is simple enough such that the material is sufficient for self-study purposes.

-- Instructors who look for materials to teach in empirical finance courses.
-We provide plenty of examples and (hopefully) intuitive explanations which can easily be adjusted or expanded.
+- Instructors who look for materials to teach courses in empirical finance or financial economics.
+We provide plenty of examples and focus on intuitive explanations that can easily be adjusted or expanded.

-- Data analysts or statisticians who work on issues pertaining to financial data and need practical tools to do so.
+- Data analysts or statisticians who work on issues dealing with financial data and who need practical tools to succeed.

 The book is currently divided into 5 parts: